dontcatchfire/cloud-exam-project/readme.md

 I then moved the *index.html* file into the */var/www/html/* directory using the `mv index.html /var/www/html/` command

-I revisted my IP address and my index loaded up as the default landing page.
+I revisted my IP address and my index.html file loaded up as the default landing page. 🙌

 ### 4. Networking
-The networking configuration were already set allow traffic on ports 80 and 443 during the instance provisioning.
+The networking configurations were already set to allow inbound traffic on ports 80 and 443 during the instance provisioning.

 ## Deliverables
 * IP Address: 34.253.25.168